 Sweet — this is an essential flavor, especially when it comes to the aftertaste.
 Who doesn’t love a naturally sweet tea?

 Sour — sourness is not often something you would taste in a tea, although some teas do possess a pleasant citrusy tang.
-As an example, the black tea flavors of a Bai Lin Gong Fu Black Tea.
+As an example, the unique flavor of a GABA Oolong Tea or Sakura Wakoucha – Japanese Black Tea.

 Salty — saltiness is something well sought in certain tea types, think of a satisfying sencha.